 Faculty and Staff: Teach Abroad

 Teaching and directing abroad is incredibly rewarding but can also be a demanding endeavor.
-The Education Abroad Office is here to guide you as you plan your course and choose which provider to propose your program with or to help you create your own MSU Signature Program.
+The Education Abroad Office is here to guide you as you plan your course and choose which provider to propose your program with or to help you create your own Murray State Signature Program.
 There are many options to consider and we can help sort through those options so you can choose what is best for you and your students.
 Here you will find the following: